dagronf/DSFQuickActionBar/README.md

 | initialSearchText | `String`  (optional) | Provide an initial search string to appear when the bar displays |
 | width             | `CGFloat` (optional) | Force the width of the action bar |

+**NOTE:** Due to limitations of my understanding of integrating SwiftUI into macOS, the SwiftUI implementation doesn't support placing a quick action bar in front of a specific window.
+It (currently) only supports a global quick action bar (like Spotlight).

 ## Process

 1. Present the quick action bar, automatically focussing on the edit field so your hands can stay on the keyboard